SAML metadata: Dynamic metadata exchange

 Not surprisingly, metadata sharing processes yearn to be automated.
 Every metadata file that is statically configured into the SAML application by an administrator incurs technical debt.
 The accumulation of this debt prevents the SAML deployment from scaling to its potential.

 To avoid excessive technical debt, the metadata sharing process must be automated.
 One approach is to enlist the help of a trusted third party whose responsibility it is to collect, curate, and distribute metadata across the network.
 Curated metadata is consistently formatted, more likely to be free of vulnerabilities (intentional or otherwise), and therefore safe to use.

 In the case of SAML metadata, this trusted third party is called a SAML federation.
 The community of SAML deployers comprising the federation willingly conform to one or more profiles of SAML to promote interoperability and trust.
 To that end, federation participants often share a central infrastructure for metadata sharing, which allows the federation to scale to thousands of interoperable SAML deployments.

-A history of SAML metadata
+History

 Now let's retrace some of the steps that led to the publication of the SAML V2.0 Metadata specification in March 2005.
 A turning point occurred on 14 November 2003—our story starts there.